Secondary school & Gymnasium

 Our school offers a first-class education at three locations for kindergarten, primary, secondary and gymnasium.
 As not all school grades are available at every location, you will find an overview here to help you choose the best possible place of learning for your child.

-Sihlberg Castle (ZH Enge)
+Schloss Sihlberg (ZH Enge)

 Kindergarten & Primary